lkwilson/sys-config/networking.md

 adding ip commands to run level scripts seems like an advanced thing that could easily be messed up.

+Once I get the other networking tool setup, I just remove this one: `ifupdown`.

 ## Notes
 If you want to use `/etc/network/interfaces`, you're more than welcome to, but here's issues I ran into.

 # Setup `netplan`
 We configure the `eno1` interface with a static IP.
 It doesn't need anything